 Many people associate braces and other orthodontic treatments with adolescence or early adulthood, but orthodontic care can start as early as age seven.
-At Embassy Row Orthodontics in Bethesda, Maryland, Wayne Hickory, DMD, MDS, MS, evaluates your child before they lose their baby teeth to determine whether they need children’s orthodontics.
+At Embassy Row Orthodontics in DuPont Circle in Washington DC, Wayne Hickory, DMD, MDS, MS, evaluates your child before they lose their baby teeth to determine whether they need children’s orthodontics.
 To learn more, call Embassy Row Orthodontics or book an appointment online today.

 Children’s orthodontics, or Phase I orthodontic treatment, refers to orthodontic care that your child needs while they still have their baby teeth.